eclipse-basyx/basyx-python-sdk/README.md

 ### Project Structure

-The PyI40AAS project provides the `aas` Python package with 6 submodules:
+The BaSyx Python SDK project provides the `aas` Python package with 6 submodules:

 * `aas.model`: The AAS metamodel implemented in python
 * `aas.adapter`: Adapters for various file formats